Little Debbie ranked all their snacks and people are not happy

-The "legendary" category consists of just Oatmeal Cream Pies, Christmas Tree Cakes and Nutty Bars.
+The "legends" category consists of just Oatmeal Cream Pies, Christmas Tree Cakes and Nutty Bars.

 On top of all that, cult classic Cosmic Brownies are all the way down in the third category called "crowdpleasers."